Buster Keaton: Legacy

-In his essay Film-arte, film-antiartístico, artist Salvador Dalí declared the works of Keaton to be prime examples of "anti-artistic" filmmaking, calling them "pure poetry".
+In his essay Film-arte, film-antiartístico, Salvador Dalí declared the works of Keaton to be prime examples of "anti-artistic" filmmaking, calling them "pure poetry".
 In 1925, Dalí produced a collage titled The Marriage of Buster Keaton featuring an image of the comedian in a seated pose, staring straight ahead with his trademark boater hat resting in his lap.

-James Agee, critic and writer, analyzed his impact: "Keaton worked strictly for laughs, but his work came from so far inside a curious and original spirit that he achieved a great deal besides...He was the only major comedian who kept sentiment almost entirely out of his work, and he brought pure physical comedy to its greatest heights.
+Agee analyzed his impact: "Keaton worked strictly for laughs, but his work came from so far inside a curious and original spirit that he achieved a great deal besides...He was the only major comedian who kept sentiment almost entirely out of his work, and he brought pure physical comedy to its greatest heights.
 Beneath his lack of emotion he was also uninsistently sardonic; deep below that, giving a disturbing tension and grandeur to the foolishness, for those who sensed it, there was in his comedy a freezing whisper not of pathos but of melancholia.
 With the humor, the craftsmanship and the action there was often, besides, a fine, still and sometimes dreamlike beauty."

 Roger Ebert wrote, "The greatest of the silent clowns is Buster Keaton, not only because of what he did, but because of how he did it.
 Harold Lloyd made us laugh as much, Charlie Chaplin moved us more deeply, but no one had more courage than Buster."
-In his presentation for The General, filmmaker Orson Welles hailed Buster Keaton as "the greatest of all the clowns in the history of the cinema... a supreme artist, and I think one of the most beautiful people who was ever photographed".
+In his presentation for The General, Orson Welles hailed Buster Keaton as "the greatest of all the clowns in the history of the cinema... a supreme artist, and I think one of the most beautiful people who was ever photographed".
 Welles said Keaton was "beyond all praise... a very great artist, and one of the most beautiful men I ever saw on the screen.
 He was also a great director.
 In the last analysis, no one came near him."
 Critic Leslie Halliwell called Keaton "the funniest and most inventive silent clown of them all."

-Mel Brooks has credited Keaton as a major influence, saying: "I owe (Buster) a lot on two levels: One for being such a great teacher for me as a filmmaker myself, and the other just as a human being watching this gifted person doing these amazing things.
+Mel Brooks has cited Keaton as a major influence: "I owe (Buster) a lot on two levels: One for being such a great teacher for me as a filmmaker myself, and the other just as a human being watching this gifted person doing these amazing things.
 He made me believe in make-believe."
-He also admitted to borrowing the idea of the changing room scene in The Cameraman for his own Silent Movie.
-Keaton's Sherlock Jr., in which he walks into the movie he is projecting, was an influence Woody Allen's The Purple Rose of Cairo, in which a character walks out of a movie and into real life.
-George Lucas was influenced by Keaton for the character of Jar Jar Binks in Star Wars: Episode I – The Phantom Menace.
-Most notably he borrowed from The General, The Navigator, and Seven Chances.
+He borrowed the idea of the changing room scene from The Cameraman in Silent Movie.
+Sherlock Jr., in which a projectionist walks into another movie, influenced Woody Allen's The Purple Rose of Cairo, in which a character walks out of a movie and into real life.